Djura22/oystercard_challenge/README.md

   	@balance = 0
   end
 end
+``
+In order to keep using public transport
+As a customer
+I want to add money to my card
+``

 * Next up was to enable a way that the customer can top-up their oystercard. to start this I created a new test to check that any given Oystercard could respond to a 'top_up' method with a single argument (being the amount they wish to top up!)